SciTechCommunity/JavaVideos/1.3 Data Types/readme.md

 + Shorts

-   Shorts are a form of numeric type that contains 2 bytes.
+   Shorts are a form of numeric type that contains 16 bits.
 You can use any numeric value (-32,768,32,767) that is a whole number.

 + Integers `int`